What No One Tells You About Happily Ever After.

 My grandfather used to tell the story of the moment he met my grandmother.
 He heard a voice say, "She will be your wife."
 And grandpa was no mystic.
 He was a Navy man through and through, all logic and reason.
 But to his dying day, he swore that voice was real.

-And for the record, I’m not woo woo either, although I do have softer edges than Grandpa, bless his heart.
+And for the record, I’m not woo-woo either, although I do have softer edges than Grandpa did, may he rest in peace.

 And it worked.